Updated: March, 2023

 So you won’t be able to achieve such a result without using this key ingredient.

-It’s impossible to achieve the thick foam layer that way, but they compensate that by running the espresso shot, sugar, and the milk through a blender for longer.
+It’s impossible to achieve the thick foam layer that way, but they compensate that by running the espresso shot, sugar, and the milk through a blender (or a drink mixer) for longer.

-New England’s Frappe and How Does it Compare to a Milkshake
+New England’s Frappe and How It Compares to a Milkshake

 As I mentioned earlier, unlike the Greek Frappe, New England’s version is pronounced ‘frap’.